wisniewskikr/java-springboot-helloworld-html-thymeleaf/README.md

 > Please **clone/download** project, open **project's main folder** in your favorite **command line tool** and then **proceed with steps below**.

 Usage steps:
-1. In a command line tool build Docker image with `docker build -t java-springboot-helloworld-api-rest-image .`
+1. In a command line tool build Docker image with `docker build -t java-springboot-helloworld-html-thymeleaf-image .`
-1. In a command line tool start Docker container with `docker run -d -p 8080:8080 --name java-springboot-helloworld-api-rest-container java-springboot-helloworld-api-rest-image`
+1. In a command line tool start Docker container with `docker run -d -p 8080:8080 --name java-springboot-helloworld-html-thymeleaf-container java-springboot-helloworld-html-thymeleaf-image`
 1. In a browser visit `http://localhost:8080`
 1. (Optional) Check application logs
-     * In a command line tool display applicaction logs with `docker logs java-springboot-helloworld-api-rest-container`
+     * In a command line tool display applicaction logs with `docker logs java-springboot-helloworld-html-thymeleaf-container`
 1. Clean up environment
-     * In a command line tool stop and remove Docker container with `docker rm -f java-springboot-helloworld-api-rest-container`
+     * In a command line tool stop and remove Docker container with `docker rm -f java-springboot-helloworld-html-thymeleaf-container`
-     * In a command line tool stop and remove Docker image with `docker rmi java-springboot-helloworld-api-rest-image`
+     * In a command line tool stop and remove Docker image with `docker rmi java-springboot-helloworld-html-thymeleaf-image`

 USAGE DOCKER COMPOSE